favilo/turret-avr-rust/README.md

 ### Hardware Changes
 In order to get the HC-SR04 connected, you need to attach the `Trig` pin to `D8`, and the `Echo` pin to `D3`.
-And of course `Vcc` and `Gnd` go to the hot and ground lines respectively
+And of course `Vcc` and `Gnd` go to the hot and ground lines respectively.

 Other than that, it follows the instructions in the box.